i3uex/sam/README.md

 - **results.csv**: statistical values for each metric (Jaccard index and Dice score) calculated from **joint_raw_data.csv**.

 Each file includes a suffix with a timestamp.

+## Letter Evidences

+The folder **letter** contains all you need to recreate the evidentes included in the letter.

 ## Citing This Work